Dailoski/docker-training/01-docker-run/README.md

 docker run -d -p 8080:80 --name my-nginx nginx
 ```

+> [!NOTE]
-NOTE: `-d` flag runs the container in the background. `-p` flag exposes the port `80` from the container to the host on port `8080`.
+> `-d` flag runs the container in the background. `-p` flag exposes the port `80` from the container to the host on port `8080`.
 If the image is not available locally, Docker will pull the image from Docker Hub before starting the container.

 2. View running containers by running the following command: